Construction of free Lie Rota-Baxter superalgebra via Gr\"{o}bner-Shirshov bases theory: Introduction

-The Rota-Baxter operator on an associative algebra was introduced by Baxter \cite{Bax60} to solve an analytic problem in probability and was studied by Rota \cite{Ro69} in combinatorics later.
+The Rota-Baxter operators on an associative algebra were introduced by Baxter \cite{Bax60} to solve an analytic problem in probability and was studied by Rota \cite{Ro69} in combinatorics later.
+The research results on Rota-Baxter operators on an associative algebra as well as associative Rota-Baxter algebras are very rich (see \cite{lguo} and the references given there).
+As we know, the free object of a variety of algebras play a great role in the theories and applications.
 There are many constructions of free associative $\lambda$-Rota-Baxter algebras on both commutative and noncommutative cases by using different methods, for example, see \cite{am2006, bcq2010, Ca72, EG08a, EG08b, lguo, GK00a, GK00b, Ro69}.

-The Rota-Baxter operator on a Lie algebra is also called the operator form of the classical Yang-Baxter equation due to Semenov-Tian-Shansky's work \cite{sts}.
-There are some new results on Rota-Baxter operators on Lie algebras and related topic, for example, see \cite{amm2015, ab, bgn10, lhb, pgb, gk2016}.
-Recently, free Lie Rota-Baxter algebras were constructed by Gubarev \cite{gub2016} and Qiu and Chen \cite{qc2017} by different methods.
+The Rota-Baxter operators on a Lie algebra are also called the operator form of the classical Yang-Baxter equation due to Semenov-Tian-Shansky's work \cite{sts}.
+There are some new results on Rota-Baxter operators on Lie algebras, Lie Rota-Baxter algebras and related topic, for example, see \cite{amm2015, ab, bgn10, lhb, pgb, gk2016}.
+Recently, free Lie Rota-Baxter algebras were constructed by Gubarev \cite{gub2016}, V. Gubarev and Kolesnikov \cite{gk2016}, Qiu and Chen \cite{qc2017}.

-The concept of Rota-Baxter operator on a Lie superalgebra as well as Lie Rota-Baxter superalgebra was appeared in the papers \cite{amm2015, whc2010}.
+The concept of Rota-Baxter operators on a Lie superalgebra as well as Lie Rota-Baxter superalgebras were appeared in the recent papers \cite{amm2015, whc2010}, which are also closed to the Yang-Baxter equations in the Lie superalgebras case.
 A Lie superalgebra $L=L_{\bar{0}}\oplus L_{\bar{1}}$ equipped with an even linear map $ P:L\rightarrow L$ satisfying

 for all homogenous elements $x$ and $y$, is called a Lie Rota-Baxter superalgebra of weight $\lambda$ (or Lie $\lambda$-Rota-Baxter superalgebra).